cowboycodr/kiankit/README.md

 > **Note:** KianKit is preconfigured for deployment on Vercel.
 However, you can easily change the deployment target by [modifying the adapter](https://kit.svelte.dev/docs/adapters) in the `svelte.config.js` file.

+## Components & Layouts

+KianKit offers a range of pre-designed, responsive components and layouts that are easy to use and highly adaptable to suit your needs.

+- **SplitScreen**: A basic screen layout featuring a blank white area alongside an accented right-hand slot.
+- **Header**: A straightforward header component with a centered navigation component designed to fit into the current size box.
+It includes one slot for the entire component.

 ## Tech Stack

 KianKit leverages the following technologies to provide a solid foundation for your application: